wp-plugins/mins-to-read/readme.txt

 === Mins To Read ===
 Contributors: think201, anuragrath, vivekpandey
-Tags: time to read, wordpress plugin, blog, read time, calculation, minutes, words, time, calculator, Requires at least: 3.5.2
+Tags: time to read, blog, read time, calculation, minutes, words, time, calculator Requires at least: 3.5.2
 Donate link: http://www.think201.com/
-Tested up to: 4.0
+Tested up to: 4.2.2
-Stable tag: 1.2
+Stable tag: 1.2.1
-Version: 1.2
+Version: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Displays read time of your blog post.

+== Description ==

-Let your readers know how much time the blog post gonnna take for reading.
+Let your readers know how much time the blog post will take for reading.
 Mins To Read plugin calculates the read time of a blog post based on words present in it.

-== Description ==

-Mins To Read is a plugin which calculates the read time of a blog post based on words present in it.
 Automatically updates the read time based on the updates the blog post/article recieves.This plugin takes care of calculation of read time of all your existing blog posts in a single click.
 Apart from this, users can configure reading speed for their posts.
 Default positions available with custom class addition support for the same.
 Users can position the mins to read feature by functional calls in theme file.

 = Salient Features =